 At Hair Transplant & Restoration Center, Dr. Gray has been performing treatments with platelet-rich plasma for several years.
-Always concerned with getting the best possible results for his patients, he continues to improve upon the technology used in his procedures.
-Using a 5x concentration of PRP, multiple state-of-the-art centrifuges, optional ACell healing support, and a strategic schedule of treatments, Dr. Gray has achieved exciting growth, healing, and retention for women facing a variety of hair loss conditions.
+Always concerned with getting the best possible results for his patients, he now offers a type of PRP that is rarely found in PRP centers across the country.
+Using a 5x concentration of PRP, multiple state-of-the-art centrifuges, ACell healing support, sonication to release growth factors, and a strategic schedule of treatments, Dr. Gray has achieved exciting growth, healing, and retention for women facing a variety of hair loss conditions.

 What is PRP?

-Across the industry, the timing of PRP treatments varies widely.
-Thanks to his commitment to achieving the best possible results for his clients, Dr. Gray has isolated the ideal timing to maximize thickness and regrowth from PRP.
+Across the industry, the timing of PRP/PL treatments varies widely.
+Thanks to his commitment to achieving the best possible results for his clients, Dr. Gray has isolated the ideal timing to maximize thickness and regrowth from PRP/PL.
 It’s all about the stages of the hair growth cycle!
-At any one time, the majority of the hairs on your scalp are in the anagen (active growth) stage, and those hairs are primed to receive the full benefit of PRP.
+At any one time, the majority of the hairs on your scalp are in the anagen (active growth) stage, and those hairs are primed to receive the full benefit of PRP/PL.
 At the same time, a certain percentage of hairs are in the 2-to-3-month telogen (dormant) stage.
 Since they’re not actively growing, these strands of hair miss out on the impact of treatment.
-Dr. Gray has strategically synced PRP treatments to the hair growth cycle so that any hairs in the telogen phase during one treatment will have shed and there will be new actively growing follicle by the next.
-By delivering three PRP treatments two to three months apart, Dr. Gray ensures that each and every viable hair on your head receives treatment during the anagen phase when it’s most receptive to PRP.
+Dr. Gray has strategically synced PRP/PL treatments to the hair growth cycle so that any hairs in the telogen phase during one treatment will have shed and there will be new actively growing follicle by the next.
+By delivering three PRP/PL treatments every 6-8 weeks, Dr. Gray ensures that each and every viable hair on your head receives treatment during the anagen phase when it’s most receptive to PRP/PL.

-One of the unique aspects of PRP at the Hair Transplant & Restoration Center is Dr. Gray’s inclusion of it in every FUE and FUT hair transplant procedure.
+One of the unique aspects of PRP/PL at the Hair Transplant & Restoration Center is Dr. Gray’s inclusion of it in every FUE and FUT hair transplant procedure.
 By using components of the patient’s own blood, he can concentrate the body’s healing potential precisely in the area where growth is needed.
-PRP also helps protect hair follicles during harvesting and transplantation, so it improves the success rates of transplants.
-An under-appreciated benefit of combining PRP with optional ACell treatment is that they can be used to promote hair growth and healing – in a transplant or independently.
-Thanks to improved healing, PRP and ACell can bring as much benefit to an eyebrow transplant as to a transplant on the scalp!
+PRP/PL also helps protect hair follicles during harvesting and transplantation, so it improves the success rates of transplants.
+An under-appreciated benefit of combining PRP/PL with ACell treatment is that they can be used to promote hair growth and healing – in a transplant or independently.
+Thanks to improved healing, PRP/PL and ACell can bring as much benefit to an eyebrow transplant as to a transplant on the scalp!

 Through a quick and painless process, Dr. Gray creates a sample of plasma that is highly concentrated with platelets.
 Blood is extracted and spun in the centrifuge to isolate the platelets that promote growth.
+From there, the PRP is put into a sonicator, which breaks apart the platelets using high-intensity sound waves and releases very high levels of growth factors.
 You will be awake throughout the treatment, but the doctor will numb your scalp so that you don’t feel any pain.
-Dr. Gray uses a tiny needle to inject the platelets into areas of the scalp where hair growth is needed.
-There’s no recovery time, and the PRP helps the injection sites to heal very quickly.
-If you choose to add optional ACell treatment, it can be combined with the PRP at the time of injection.
-This extracellular matrix has powerful skin-healing properties, and it stimulates adult stem cells.
+ACell is combined with the PRP/PL at the time of injection at which point Dr. Gray uses a tiny needle to inject the PRP/PL into areas of the scalp where hair growth is needed.
+There’s no recovery time.
+PRP/PL helps the injection sites to heal very quickly as well as Acell, an extracellular matrix with powerful skin-healing properties, which stimulates adult stem cells.

 Things to be aware of:

 Are you ready to take action?
-The first step toward resolution is to find out whether you’re a good candidate for PRP.
-PRP gets its best results in the early stages of hair loss, so don’t wait.
-Schedule a consultation with Dr. Gray to find out whether PRP or another medical hair loss solution can help resolve your hair loss problem.
+The first step toward resolution is to find out whether you’re a good candidate for PRP/PL.
+PRP/PL gets its best results in the early stages of hair loss, so don’t wait.
+Schedule a consultation with Dr. Gray to find out whether PRP/PL or another medical hair loss solution can help resolve your hair loss problem.